 Provides an opportunity for the student to master introductory concepts and to gain experience in the use of technology aids to produce educational materials, instructional units, and to increase the efficiency of instruction in the classroom.
 The course also provides the background and skills for educators to meet the Technology Standards for Instructional Personnel (TSIP), and provides opportunities to acquire necessary skills for teaching Computer/Technology Standards K-12 as outlined in the Standards of Learning for Virginia Public Schools.
+Prerequisite: Online sections require consent.
 Offered each semester.